theaj42/Claude_BeestMode/ROADMAP.md

 ---

-**Next Milestone**: Complete Phase 1 core installation system with all MCP servers operational.
+**Next Milestone**: Complete Phase 3 validation with real-world testing, then proceed to Phase 4 platform expansion.

 For detailed technical specifications, see the [original project plan](Claude%20Desktop%20Setup%20Project%20Plan.md).